A lot of times I read that people learn it, just to discover that they can’t build anything afterwards.

 - Very challenging but still not too hard.

 What people don’t like about this course?

 TBH I had to scroll through a lot of reviews to find anything bad at all.
 There was one user who said, some projects were to easy but I didn’t find this opinion anywhere else.

 In total, the reviews can’t be better.
 A total recommendation.
-Here is the latest review, which as of now (September 2020) is 2 weeks old.
+Here is the latest review, which as of now (January 2021) is a few weeks old.